axibase/atsd/api/network/property.md

 Inserts a property record with specified type, keys, and tags for a given entity.

-Entity, property type, and property keys (`k:` fields) form a composite primary key of the property record in the database, whereas tags (`v:` fields) are stored as additional attributes.
+The primary key of the property record consists of the entity, property type, and property keys (`k:` fields).
+The tags (`v:` fields) are stored as additional attributes.

 When inserted into the database, the property record overwrites specific tags of the stored record with the same primary key: **entity+type[+key]**.